ltcrod/phylip2fasta/README.md

 =^._.^= ∫

+# Tips and tricks

-A nice employment of this script is piping it to Edgardo Mortiz's [vcf2phylip](https://github.com/edgardomortiz/vcf2phylip) to rapidly convert VCF files into FASTA files.
+A nice employment of this script is piping it to edgardomortiz's [vcf2phylip](https://github.com/edgardomortiz/vcf2phylip) to rapidly convert VCF files into FASTA files.

+Another nice script to directly convert VCFs into FASTAs is [fromhaplomulti-VCF2FASTA](https://github.com/raveancic/fromhaplomulti-VCF2FASTA)